derrickhwang21/data-structures-and-algorithms/assets/challenge_readmes/MergeSort.md

-# Insertion Sort
+# Merge Sort Sort
 CodeFellows - 401 - Java
-CODE: Implement Insertion Sort
+Code Challenge - 15: Merge Sort

 ### Challenge: Code - Insertion Sort
-The implemented InsertionSort class which takes in an unsorted array and returns the array sorted using insertion sort.
+Write a function that accepts an array of unsorted integers, and returns a sorted array by a recursive mergesort algorithm.

 ## Approach & Efficiency